Alex Lifeson: 1980s and 1990s

 From 1980 to 1986, Lifeson used four identically modified Stratocasters, all of them equipped with the Floyd Rose bridge.
 As a joke, he called these Hentor Sportscasters – a made-up name inspired by Peter Henderson's name, who was the producer of Grace Under Pressure.
 He would start using them again twenty years later.
 He also played a Gibson Howard Roberts Fusion and an Ovation Adamas acoustic/electric guitar.
-By 1987, Lifeson switched to Signature guitar despite describing them as "awful to play—very uncomfortable--...had a particular sound I liked."
-Lifeson primarily used PRS guitars in the later-half of the 1990 Presto tour, and again during the recording of Roll The Bones in 1990/1991.
-He would continue to play PRS for the next sixteen years through the recording and touring of Counterparts, Test for Echo and Vapor Trails as well as the R30 tour.
+By 1987, Lifeson switched to Signature guitar, though describing them as "awful to play—very uncomfortable ... had a particular sound I liked."
+He primarily used PRS guitars in the later-half of the 1990 Presto tour, and again during the recording of Roll The Bones in 1990/1991.
+He would continue to play PRS for the next sixteen years through the recording and touring of Counterparts, Test for Echo, and Vapor Trails, and in the R30 tour.
 During this period, he also played several Fender Telecasters.